muggy8/improbable/from-me-to-me/XsCMjlrV.md

 I have to hurry.

-And so with such thoughts in my mind, I hurried towards the proving grounds where Mikay is currently teacing other elves.
+And so with such thoughts in my mind, I hurried towards the proving grounds where Mikay is currently teaching other elves.

 ## <cente>~<center>